-Beyond just the look and feel, there was also the need to create a design language and iconography that was as unambiguous as possible, and could not rely solely on literacy understanding.
+Beyond just the look and feel, there was also the need to create a design language and iconography that was as unambiguous as possible, and could convey meaning regardless of literacy level.

 - Client : Comprova